peteroupc/html3dutil/doc/H3DU.Mesh.md

 * [BITANGENTS_BIT](#H3DU.Mesh.BITANGENTS_BIT)<br><b>Deprecated: Deprecated because the default shader no longer uses tangent and bitangent attributes for normal mapping.
-To define bitangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the H3DU.Semantics.BITANGENT semantic.</b>
+To define bitangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the <a href="H3DU.Semantic.md#H3DU.Semantic.BITANGENT">H3DU.Semantic.BITANGENT</a>
+semantic.</b>
 * [COLORS_BIT](#H3DU.Mesh.COLORS_BIT)<br>The mesh contains colors for each vertex.
 * [LINES](#H3DU.Mesh.LINES)<br>Primitive mode for rendering line segments, made up